Hotel Guest Services

 Co.Design indicates that TVs within Virgin’s new hotel can be used to order room service and control the thermostat.
 Plus, it can be controlled with one’s smartphone.

 Used wisely, these conveniences can generate more revenue for your business.

 The extras you provide your guests don’t need to cost a lot of money or involve a lot of effort.
 Little tweaks can make a big difference.

 But extras can also be leveraged as additional revenue sources.
-If you’re offering a service your customers want and need, many are willing to pay the extra for the convenience.
+If you’re offering a service your guests want and need, many are willing to pay the extra for the convenience.

 Tailor your approach to your property, as not all strategies will be right for you.
 Take your target guests, the size of your hotel, your capacity, your location, and other pertinent factors into consideration.